Jero327/Jero327/README.md

 ### Hi there 👋
+👯 I am a results-driven Full Stack Web Developer with a solid foundation in computer science and a relentless passion for crafting innovative digital solutions.
+My journey in technology has been marked by a commitment to excellence and a relentless pursuit of knowledge.

+🌐 Latest Achievements:
+Currently recognized as a proficient Full Stack Web Developer, emphasizing Mobile-First strategies and Responsive Web Design.
+My expertise spans React, Node, Django, and RESTful APIs, showcasing a commitment to staying at the forefront of technology.

 <!--
 **Jero327/Jero327** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.